joshua-honig/resource.js/README.md

 resource.js is completely decoupled from the file system. resource.js requires no bundler; and at the same time bundling simply by concatenation just works.
 As noted above, resource.js does not modify source files or support path-based references.
 This requires that all `define` calls include an explicit resource id, all dependencies must be listed explicitly (they will not be hoisted CommonJS-style), and all dependency identifiers must be bare and globally unique.

 ## resource != JavaScript module
-Although resource.js can be used to define JavaScript modules, a resource can be any valid value referencable from JavaScript.
+Although resource.js can be used to define JavaScript modules, a resource can be any valid value referenceable from JavaScript.

 # Quick Docs